younghwanglocalspace/photo-picker-plus-ios/ChuteStarterProject.md

 --------------------------
 The PhotoPickerViewControllerDelegate methods are just as same as in UIImagePickerControllerDelegate, the only difference is the class type of the picker.
 These work exactly the same as the UIImagePickerController delegate methods to make things easier.
 You can refer to Apple's documentation on UIImagePickerControllerDelegate to see what the keys in the dictionary are.

-####Note: The following code is just to show the delegate methods and not to copy the whole code from ViewController.m.
-For detail implementation you can check the tutorial.
+#####Note: The following code is just to show the delegate methods and not to copy the whole code from ViewController.m.
+For detail implementation you can check the sample app (tutorial).

 ViewController.m